 Clavicle (AP view)

 The clavicle AP view is a standard projection part of the clavicle series.
-The projection demonstrates the shoulder in its natural anatomical position allowing for adequate radiographic examination of the entire clavicle, as well as the acromioclavicular and sternoclavicular joints of the shoulder girdle.
+The projection demonstrates the shoulder in its natural anatomical position allowing for adequate radiographic examination of the entire clavicle.

 - patient is preferably erect

-- the clavicle of the affected side is at the centre of the image receptor
+- the clavicle of the affected side is at the center of the image receptor

 - affected arm is in a neutral position by the patient side